 - Breast augmentation is very painful.

 These are just some of the common misconceptions about breast augmentation.
-In this article, we cover all of the common myths about breast augmentation.
+This article covers all of the common myths about breast augmentation.

 RELATED: Breast Implant Options